NoelM/noelm.github.io/content/posts/zig_threading/index.md

 ## Thread Pool

-A thread pool aims to optimize the number of running threads.
-Instead of popping a new thread for each task, it maintains a pool of threads waiting for tasks without being stopped.
+A thread pool aims to maintain a group of always-running threads, in contrast with, a naïve implementation where one spawns and joins thread for every task.
+Such approach may, if the tasks are short, overload the OS-thread scheduler and waste CPU power for non-computational tasks.

 ### Manual

-First, I create a slice (a slice and not an array because its size cannot be evaluated at compilation) of `std.Thread`.
+First, we create a slice (and not an array because its size cannot be evaluated at compilation) of `std.Thread`.

 ```zig
 var pool = try arena.alloc(std.Thread, cpu_count);